Kel-1-Cabang-GitHub/ImageProcessing/README.md

 # Image Processing

 ### How To Run
-1. Minimal `Java 11` installed, check in your terminal/command prompt
+1. Minimum `Java 11` installed, check in your terminal/command prompt
    ```
    java --version
    ```